A Letter from Provost Randy Swearer

 The Remarkable Transformation of Philadelphia University

-During the past four years, the Provost’s Office has closely collaborated with the faculty to facilitate positive change at the University.
+During the past five years, the Provost’s Office has closely collaborated with the faculty to facilitate positive change at the University.
 It is breathtaking to look back now and consider what this partnership has accomplished in such a brief time period.

 We created an award-winning new transdisciplinary college and restructured all academic programs into a streamlined group of three colleges designed to foster collaboration.
 Working together we embedded key parallel academic functions in each college to insure efficiency, effectiveness, and to encourage institutional learning.
 We identified the need to support our unique pedagogy, Nexus Learning, and, in response, developed and funded The Center for Teaching Innovation and Nexus Learning.
 Faculty search committees conducted international searches to hire new leaders for many of our major academic units.
 And we were fortunate to tap into our own wealth of talent to promote others into key leadership positions.

 The faculty helped shape a new academic building that opened in the spring of 2013, designed specifically to support the Kanbar College DEC curriculum.
 This fall we open our prototype Nexus Learning Hubs that bring the most cutting edge support for active and collaborative pedagogies.
 We worked with faculty to create a comprehensive and progressive new shared governance structure that respects areas of faculty primacy, while creating conditions for deep and generative collaborations between the faculty and administration.
 Recently, the multi-year collaboration between the faculty and this office produced a bold, groundbreaking plan to comprehensively re-imagine our general education program.